Ancient Stress Relief Practices That Still Work Today

 This pathway explains why certain aromas can quickly influence mood, memory, and stress levels, helping the nervous system shift from alertness to relaxation almost instantly.

-4. Breathwork and Pranayama
+How Do Breathwork and Pranayama Calm the Mind?

 In ancient wellness traditions, the breath was more than biology, it was a bridge to balance.